Heart failure with preserved ejection fraction: Aging

 Cardiac senescence, or cellular deterioration that occurs as part of normal aging, closely resembles the manifestations of HFpEF.
 Specifically, loss of cardiac reserve, diminished vascular compliance, and diastolic dysfunction are characteristic of both processes.
 It has been suggested that HFpEF merely represents an acceleration of a normal aging process.

 Senile systemic amyloidosis, resulting from accumulation of aggregated wild-type transthyretin as part of the degenerative aging process, is emerging as an important and underdiagnosed contributor to HFpEF with age.

-Other

-Any condition or process that leads to stiffening of the left ventricle can lead to diastolic dysfunction.
-Other causes of left ventricular stiffening include: